dekyfin/mailcow-dockerized/README.md

 **Important**: mailcow makes use of various open-source software.
 Please assure you agree with their license before using mailcow.
 Any part of mailcow itself is released under **GNU General Public License, Version 3**.

-## Discussion & Support Forum
+## Community Supported Forum

-Kindly use our forum https://mailcow.farm if you need help or assistance.
+Kindly use the unofficial community supported forum https://mailcow.farm if you need help or assistance.